markusthemaker/DewPointThermometer/README.md

 ## Features

 - **Indoor/Outdoor Measurements:**
-The system now uses separate LoRa sensor nodes for both indoor and outdoor measurements.
-Each sends temperature/humidity data autonomously at set intervals.
-Note that V1 of the project had the indoor sensor mounted at the back of the base station, but self-heating of the system due to the LCD lighting skewed measurements.
-Separating the sensors from the base station fixed the problem.
+  The system uses separate LoRa sensor nodes for indoor and outdoor measurements.
+Each node sends temperature/humidity (and battery voltage, where applicable) data autonomously at set intervals.
+In V1, the indoor sensor was mounted at the back of the base station, but self-heating from the LCD lighting skewed measurements.
+Separating the sensors from the base station has resolved this issue.

 - **Scientific Dew Point Calculation Using the Magnus Approximation:**
   The dew point can be approximated using the Magnus–Tetens formula, which provides a practical way to compute dew point (`D`) based on temperature (`T`) and relative humidity (`H`).
 Different constants are used depending on whether the temperature is above or below 0°C: